 Naphthalimide end-capped diphenylacetylene: a versatile organic semiconductor for blue light emitting diodes and a donor or an acceptor for solar cells†

-A novel compound 6,6′-(ethyne-1,2-diylbis(4,1-phenylene))bis(2-(2-butyloctyl)-1H-benzo[de]isoquinoline-1,3(2H)-dione) (NAI-PVP-NAI) based on end capping groups 1,8-napthalimide and central building block diphenylacetylene was designed and synthesized by Suzuki coupling.
+A novel compound 6,6′-(ethyne-1,2-diylbis(4,1-phenylene))bis(2-(2-butyloctyl)-1H-benzo[de]isoquinoline-1,3(2H)-dione) (NAI-PVP-NAI) based on an end capping group 1,8-naphthalimide and central building block diphenylacetylene was designed and synthesized by Suzuki coupling.
 The newly synthesized NAI-PVP-NAI compound is characterized using optical, thermal, and electrochemical techniques as well as ab initio modeling.
-This novel and unique compound exhibits strong blue emission in solid state and has been used successfully as an active light-emitting layer in organic light emitting diodes (OLEDs).
-Interestingly, the newly developed compound shows both electron donating and electron-accepting ability (in other words, ambipolar behavior) therefore, it can act as a donor or as an acceptor organic semiconductor.
-Indeed, upon evaluating this molecule in solution processable organic photovoltaics (OPV), it acts as a donor with PCBM acceptor as well as works as an acceptor with P3HT donor.
-Therefore, NAI-PVP-NAI is a versatile compound, which can play three roles as a blue light emitting layer in OLED and donor or acceptor in OPV.
+This novel and unique compound exhibits strong blue emission in the solid state and has been successfully used as an active light-emitting layer in organic light emitting diodes (OLEDs).
+Interestingly, the newly developed compound shows both electron-donating and electron-accepting abilities.
+Therefore, it can act as a donor or an acceptor organic semiconductor.
+Indeed, upon evaluating this molecule in solution processable organic photovoltaic (OPV) devices, we show that it acts as a donor when used with a PCBM acceptor and as an acceptor when used with a P3HT donor.
+Thus, NAI-PVP-NAI is a versatile compound, which can play three roles as a blue light emitting layer in OLEDs and a donor or an acceptor in OPV devices.